 Do Stepchildren Inherit?

 When an individual passes away without a will, Louisiana’s laws of intestacy instruct how the person’s probate estate will be distributed.
-For married persons, it will depend on how each item of property is classified, as either “community property” or “separate property.”
+For married persons, it will depend on how each item of property is classified, whether as “community property” or “separate property.”
 This is important, especially for blended families.

 In general, “separate property” is property acquired before marriage and any property acquired during the marriage that was acquired by inheritance or gift.
 In general, “community property” is property acquired during the marriage that is not “separate property”.
 So unless it is inherited property, a good rule of thumb is that all property acquired during the marriage is “community property”.
+(Note that if you have a premarital agreement with your sposue, this will usually result in a “separation of property” regime, where all property acquired during the marriage is separate property).

 Do Stepchildren Inherit?

-In nj.com’s recent article entitled “Who gets this house after spouse dies with no will?” explains that the laws of intestacy don’t control the distribution of assets that were jointly owned with a right of survivorship (like a house) or that have a beneficiary designation (like life insurance).
-In those cases, the question of Do Stepchildren Inherit? the answer is no. However, this article was written from the point of view of a common law non-community property state.
+In nj.com’s recent article entitled “Who gets this house after spouse dies with no will?” the writer explains that the laws of intestacy don’t control the distribution of assets that were jointly owned with a right of survivorship (like a house) or that have a beneficiary designation (like life insurance).
+In those cases, which govern many of the other 49 states, the answer to the question of “Do Stepchildren Inherit?” is no. Keep in mind that this article was written from the point of view of a common law non-community property state.
 Louisiana is quite different.

 A similar approach is used for all other property.
 However, the extent of control over the such property will depend on whether the property is classified as “consumable” or “nonconsumable”, which is beyond the scope of this article.

-Clients should just be aware that separate property of the predeceasing spouse is indeed inherited directly by the children of the first spouse to die, whether they be your biological children or your stepchildren.
+You should just be aware that separate property of the predeceasing spouse is indeed inherited directly by the children of the first spouse to die, whether they be your biological children or your stepchildren.

 Blended families, particularly those with significant portions of separate property, are usually in dire need of an estate planning lawyer to ascertain if stepchildren inherit.
 To avoid a litigation over property after death, have at least a good Last Will and Testament in place.
+More appropriate plans might include a living trust to qualify for Medicaid Long Term Care benefits and avoid probate.

 If you liked this article, “Do Stepchildren Inherit?”, check out these other articles addressing estate planning for clients without children: No Kids?
 What Happens to My Estate? and Do Stepchildren Inherit?